AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - `runnerEnterMode()`: This is a function name and declaration.
 When we want to use this function later, this is what we need to type.
 - `int64_t elapsedUS`: This is an argument.
 If a function doesn't need arguments, you can put void in as well.
 The specific argument being passed is the number of microseconds since the last time the loop functions was called.
 It's very useful, and you're required to have it.

 Something to note: These aren't strictly necessary.
-C is read from teh top of the file down by the compiler, and as long as it finds each function before it's used, there won't be issues.
+C is read from the top of the file down by the compiler, and as long as it finds each function before it's used, there won't be issues.
 However, forward declaring them means the compiler knows that the functions are around *somewhere* so it don't throw an error when it doesn't recognize it.
 Think of it like telling someone not to worry, everyone is fine before describing a car accident.

 #### SwadgeMode_t